Variable reluctance sensor

 A variable reluctance sensor (commonly called a VR sensor) is a transducer that measures changes in magnetic reluctance.
 When combined with basic electronic circuitry, the sensor detects the change in presence or proximity of ferrous objects.

 With more complex circuitry and the addition of software and specific mechanical hardware, a VR sensor can also provide measurements of linear velocity, angular velocity, position, and torque.

 Uses and applications

 A VR sensor used as a simple proximity sensor can determine the position of a mechanical link in a piece of industrial equipment.

 A crankshaft position sensor (in an automobile engine) is used to provide the angular position of the crankshaft to the engine control unit.
 The engine control unit can then calculate engine speed (angular velocity).

 Speed sensors used in automobile transmissions are used to measure the rotational speed (angular velocity) of shafts within the transmission.
 The engine control unit or transmission control unit (depending on the particular automobile) uses these sensors to determine when to shift from one gear to the next.

-A pickup used in an electric guitar (or other musical instrument) detect vibrations of the metallic "strings".
+A pickup used in an electric guitar (or other musical instrument) detects vibrations of the metallic "strings".
 See Pickup (music technology) for details of this application.